maths/moodle-qtype_stack/doc/en/Authoring/Variables.md

 * `assume` and `declare`.
 * `texput`, see notes directly below.

+This collection of special variables are called "context variables".

-Only single texput commands are gathered into the context variables, and not other functions defined in the question variables.
+Only single texput commands are gathered into the context variables.
+You cannot use other variables or other functions defined in the question variables.
 So, `texput(blob, "\\diamond")` is fine, but passing a function to texput to display more complex output is not currently supported.

 For example, to redefine how the logarithm is displayed, use `texput(log, "\\log ", prefix);`.